CraftAcademyLabs/ca_course/week3/portfolio_challenge/6_illustrations_with_undraw.md

 ```bash
 $ npm i -S react-undraw-illustrations
 ```
 Adding an illustration is pretty straight forward, but require a bit of research.
-First you need to search for the appropoite illustration you want to display on the [unDraw website](https://undraw.co/illustrations).
+First you need to search for the appropriate  illustration you want to display on the [unDraw website](https://undraw.co/illustrations).

 ![](react_portfolio_undraw_search.png)